Our Team

 Kaela began her healing journey many years ago.
 She has been practicing and honoring Anishinaabe ways of being by learning her language, attending ceremonies, learning about and using traditional herbal medicines, and many other things.
 She is a birth worker/doula who supports birthing people in all phases whether it be loss, pregnancy release or bringing baby earth side.
 She began to study the practice of Reiki on her healing journey.
 Kaela is certified as a Reiki I practitioner.
 She is also a partner at Healing by Choice!.
 Her full-time job consists of supporting Tribal Communities all across the country as a Task Lead and TTA Coordinator at the SAMHSA Tribal TTA Center.

-Sharde’ Burton, MPH
+Sharde’ Burton, MPH, LCCE

 Sharde’ has a diverse career as a public health practitioner and birthworker.
 She is committed to advocating for health equity and improving access to quality care.
 As co-owner of North Star Birthing Services in Lansing, Michigan, her goal has been to uplift the health, well-being, and needs of birthing persons in her community, emphasizing the needs of Black women.
 In her role as a birth doula and educator, she provides birthing persons and families with education, advocacy, and support during their birth journey.
 Sharde’ is passionate about addressing barriers to breastfeeding, especially for women of color and young birthing persons.
 Leveraging her full-time work in public health, she also brings over six years of experience in leading policy, systems, and environmental change initiatives to improve health outcomes and address health inequities.
 Sharde’ loves to travel the world, read books, and play tennis in her free time.